Moyo01/Capstone-Project---BI/README.md

 6. Individual amount paid to employees.
 Distil between regions and company world wide.

-The link to medium article for this project can be located here.
+The link to medium article for this project can be located here [medium](https://medium.com/p/2cb83a024e4e/edit)